Kurt Schaefer: Legislative history

 Schaefer has been accused of using his position on the Appropriations Committee of the State Legislature to strong-arm political opponents.
 The former President of the University of Missouri published a letter claiming that Schaefer pressured him not to permit opponent, Josh Hawley, a leave of absence to run.
 The letter claimed Schaefer also pressured him to deny Hawley tenure.
 A Sunshine Law request was made to the University of Missouri by Washington, DC special interests supporting Hawley to determine if Schaefer threatened to lower the university's funding if they encouraged Josh Hawley, a law professor at the University of Missouri, to run against him.
 Multiple Sunshine Law requests made to the University of Missouri attempting to collect Hawley's emails regarding using taxpayer resources and time to prepare a run for office were met with threats of lawsuits by the Hawley campaign.

 Schaefer proposed a budget for 2016 that singled out social services for major cuts putting in place cost saving reforms to in-state welfare and some public assistance programs.
 These cuts were proposed during a strong fiscal period with optimistic forecasts supporting a balanced budget.

 In the legislature, Schaefer sponsored a measure dubbed Amendment Five that was approved by voters by an overwhelming margin in August 2014.
-The amendment enshrines in the Missouri Constitution an individuals right to bear arms and protects against potential actions taken by the state legislature to infringe upon that right.
+The amendment enshrines in the Missouri Constitution an individual's right to bear arms and protects against potential actions taken by the state legislature to infringe upon that right.
 A Missouri judge has ruled that the amendment permits felons to own guns.
 While running for Attorney General in 2015, he chaired the "Sanctity of Life Committee" in the Missouri senate.
 This committee was formed in reaction to the Planned Parenthood 2015 undercover videos controversy, though the Missouri Attorney General found no evidence of illegality in Planned Parenthood's actions.
 In August 2015 the committee requested testimony from the MU Chancellor R. Bowen Loftin regarding the associations between the University of Missouri and Planned Parenthood.
 After this testimony Loftin withdrew the university from 10 agreements with Planned Parenthood where medical students could complete clinical hours and terminated, and terminated the "refer and follow" privileges of a Planned Parenthood doctor in Columbia, which made the local clinic unable to legally perform abortions in Missouri.

 Schaefer also proposed a bill (SB 248) that permits religious student organizations on college campuses to receive public funds though they refuse to abide by the non-discrimination clause regarding sexual orientation.

 Family

-He and his wife Stacia have three children: Maximilian, Wolfgang, and Lena, and live in Columbia, Missouri.
+Schaefer and his wife have three children and live in Columbia, Missouri.